CodingCellist/learning_gem5/part1/cache_config.rst

     cp simple.py two_level.py

-First, we need to import the names from the ``caches.py`` file into the namespace.
+Then, we need to import the names from the ``caches.py`` file into the namespace.
-We can add the following to the top of the file (after the m5.objects import), as you would with any Python source.
+We can add the following to the top of the file (after the ``m5.objects`` import), as you would with any Python source.

 .. code-block:: python